Chidozie Awaziem: Porto

 Born in Enugu, Awaziem joined FC Porto from Portugal in 2014, where he spent his last year as a junior and won the corresponding league title.
 His senior debut was made with the B team in the Segunda Liga.

 On 27 January 2016, aged 19, Awaziem appeared in his first competitive game with the main squad, featuring the full 90 minutes in a 2–0 away loss against C.D.
 Feirense in the Taça da Liga.
 His maiden appearance in the Primeira Liga took place on 12 February, as he again started in a 2–1 win at S.L.
 Benfica due to an injury crisis to the defensive sector.

 Awaziem was loaned to French club FC Nantes for the 2017–18 season.
 His first match in Ligue 1 took place on 6 August 2017, when he came on as a 74th-minute substitute in a 3–0 defeat away to Lille OSC.

 In January 2019, Awaziem joined Çaykur Rizespor on loan until the end of the campaign.
 On 15 August, in the same situation, he moved to CD Leganés.

 Boavista

 Still owned by Porto, Awaziem signed a temporary deal with Boavista F.C. – also in Portugal and the city of Porto – ahead of 2020–21, with the obligation of a permanent four-year contract on 30 June 2021.
-He returned to the Turkish Süper Lig on 8 September 2021, being loaned to Alanyaspor.
+He returned to the Turkish Süper Lig on 8 September that year, being loaned to Alanyaspor.

 On 1 August 2022, Awaziem was loaned to HNK Hajduk Split with an option to make the move permanent at the end of the season.
+During his tenure, he scored a career-best five goals and also won the Croatian Football Cup.

+FC Cincinnati

+Awaziem joined Major League Soccer side FC Cincinnati on 25 July 2024, on a two-year contract with the possibility of an extension through 2027.
+He totalled 14 appearances during his spell at TQL Stadium, recording three assists.

+Later career

+On 9 December 2024, Awaziem signed a one-year deal with Colorado Rapids, extendable until the end of the 2027 season.
+He returned to Nantes in summer 2025, on a three-year contract.